top of page

 The verb 'pry' has its etymological origins in the Old French word 'pryier,' which meant 'to inquire' or 'to question closely.'
 This Old French term can be traced back further to the Latin 'prensare,' which means 'to press' or 'to squeeze.'
 The evolution of the word 'pry' from these roots reflects the idea of inquisitively pressing or squeezing for information or details.
 When you pry into something, you are metaphorically pressing or probing to obtain access to knowledge or facts that are often considered private or confidential.
 Thus, the etymology of 'pry' underscores the notion of using curiosity or force to extract information or gain insight into matters that may not be readily shared or disclosed.

-Quiz: Find the meaning of the verb pry:
+Find the correct meaning of the verb pry:

 Try Again!